VoronDesign/Voron-Documentation/sourcing_faq.md

 ### What gauge wire should I use where?

-The gantry wiring should be all 24 gauge wire except for the hot end heater, which should be wired with 20 gauge.
+The gantry wiring should be all 24 gauge wire except for the hot end heater, which should be wired with 20 gauge for safety.
 This will permit all of the wires to fit within the drag chains.
 The power wiring (AC and DC) should be at least 20 gauge, preferably larger (18 or 16 gauge).

 In metric units:
 - Power Wiring/Mains Wiring: at least 1 mm², better 1.5 mm²